GrantMeStrength/retro/robot/robot.md

 ### Display

-A SparkFun SerLCD board provides 2 lines of 16 characters of text: just to have some visual clue of what is happening on the front of the robot.
-The board was originally designed for use with Arduino but works well perfect for the Pi - if you can find the drivers.
+A SparkFun SerLCD board provides 2 lines of 16 characters: just to have some visual clue of what is happening on the front of the robot.
+The board was originally designed for use with Arduino, but works well on the Pi - if you can find the drivers.

 Someone kindly made some: [CircuitPython library for the Sparkfun SerLCD displays](https://github.com/fourstix/Sparkfun_CircuitPython_SerLCD).
 I did find that about 1 time in 50 the driver crashes, so I needed to wrap all the Python code that displays text in a try/except clause.

 ### Imports

-A list of additional files required.
+For the robot to use the above list of sensors and stuff, a list of additional stuff is required.

 ```
 sudo apt-get install python3-flask